 - Optional: If you want to add chocolate or coffee powder you can add them now.

-- Once you reach your desired consistency, serve with white rice and enjoy!
+- Once you reach your desired consistency, remove it from the stove.

 Notes